General Pricing Information

 There are four AWS support plans available:

-- Basic – no support (access to forums only).
+- Basic – billing and account support only (access to forums only).

 - Developer – business hours support via email.

 - Business – 24×7 email, chat and phone support.

 - Enterprise – 24×7 email, chat and phone support.